 Minnesota (MN) has four distinct seasons, all of which require different types of clothing.
 You will be arriving at the end of summer, which is typically a pleasant time of year.
-However, it can get as hot as 90°F (32°C) and be humid.
+However, it can get as hot as 100°F (38°C) and be humid.
 Fall (autumn) days are cool and often rainy.
 Winter must be taken very seriously as the temperatures can drop as low as -5 to -20°F (-20 to -30°C), even before taking wind chill into account.
 After winter, the cool temperatures of spring, 32 to 55°F (0 to 10°C), seem almost balmy!
 On page 62 is a chart that gives some indication of what weather you can expect in the Twin Cities (Latitude: 44 degrees, 53 minutes north; Longitude: 93 degrees, 13 minutes west).

-January is the coldest month in Minnesota, which you will be able to avoid some of if you go home during winter break.
+January is the coldest month in Minnesota, some of which you will be able to avoid if you go home during winter break.
 If you stay in Minnesota, be prepared for extreme cold that may last until April.
 Very important to have adequate clothing to keep warm.
 Buying appropriate clothing for all these temperatures may seem intimidating, but it is not very difficult.

 Students tend to dress very informally, with the most common attire being a pair of blue jeans, a shirt, a sweater and a backpack (to carry books, etc).
-You will probably want to bring some dress clothes and national/ethnic dress for special occasions.
+You will probably want to bring some formal clothes, which can be traditional/national/ethnic attire or a dress/suit for special occasions.
 Beyond these recommendations, reserve some money to buy clothes after you arrive in the U.S. You may need to buy a warm winter coat (\$50-200), sturdy boots (\$25-150), mittens or gloves (\$10 or more), a scarf (\$10-20), sweaters (\$20-50), turtlenecks (\$10-\$40) or long underwear (\$15 or more) for winter, and t-shirts (\$10-30) for summer.
 All prices in U.S. dollars are approximate.
+We recommend you to see what you can bring from home to save money as well.